1. Does solar energy work in spite of Washington's wet, gray weather?

 Take a look at your electric bill to get an idea of how much electricity you consume over the course of the year.
 Your utility bill will express your energy consumption in kilowatt hours (kWh) per day, month, or year (look for the words "average daily consumption").
 You would need a rather large solar PV system to cover all your energy needs; however, the economics of Washington State’s financial incentives allow you to cover your annual electricity costs with a smaller system.
 On average, it is 3 to 5 times cheaper to save a watt of energy through conservation than it is to generate that same watt of energy through solar power.

-Conservation techniques include: designing your home to take advantage of the sun's natural light and heat; using energy efficient appliances such as Energy Star certified; installing super insulation, high efficiency windows and exterior doors; and using compact fluorescent light bulbs (which are 90% more efficient than incandescent.)
+Conservation techniques include: designing your home to take advantage of the sun's natural light and heat; using energy-efficient appliances such as Energy Star certified; installing super insulation, high-efficiency windows, and exterior doors; and using compact fluorescent light bulbs (which are 90% more efficient than incandescent.)
 Other conservation techniques include utilizing a clothesline instead of a dryer, and the elimination of phantom loads (appliances that use power even when not in use) by using power strips or kill switches.

 8. How much will a grid-tied solar electric (PV) system cost?

-Typical costs range from $2,500 – $3,500 per installed kilowatt (kW) after the 30% federal income tax credit.
+Typical costs range from $2,500 – $3,500 per installed kilowatt (kW) before the federal income tax credit.
 These components include: solar panels which generate the power (about 60% – 70% of system cost); an inverter or micro-inverters which convert the DC power (produced by the solar panels) to AC power that can be used by your home; a production meter that measures your gross electricity production; one or more safety disconnect switches, which isolates your solar panels if they require maintenance; wiring; racking for the solar panels; and finally, the cost of installation.
 The larger the system, the greater percentage of the budget goes to your solar panels - and the lower price per kilowatt you pay.

 9. What financial incentives are available for solar PV systems?